magnoeasy/easybuilder/english.md

 then click on button ![image](https://user-images.githubusercontent.com/81401104/115918700-3778cc80-a44e-11eb-9a07-4f211134ff73.png).

-The following page will open:
+And this page will open:
 ![image](https://user-images.githubusercontent.com/81401104/115919016-a524f880-a44e-11eb-8654-73047c48392f.png)

 In "Number1" enter the value "2.55", and in "Number2" enter the value "1.32" and automatically it will show the value "3.87" in the "Total" field.
-You can test with other values if you wish.
+You can test it with other values if you want to.

 After adding the values, click on the ![Save Close](https://user-images.githubusercontent.com/81401104/123151025-694fe480-d439-11eb-99e8-eb9adf5fe805.png) button.